Photo by Marc Dilley taken near (but not on) Carne Mountain

 - Leaving from the trailhead, walk about ¼ mile up Phelps Creek toward Spider Meadows.
 Take a right on Carne Mountain Trail.
 Now the climbing starts in earnest.

 - After another 2 miles of steady climbing, the trail comes out of the forests onto more open slopes.
 In another mile (at about 6,100 feet), the trail temporarily flattens out in a very pleasant little cirque with pretty flowers (summer) and larches (yellow in autumn).
 This is a good place for a break before climbing upward on the trail to a junction with the fainter Old Gib Trail (elevation 6,450’).

 - Veer left and climb up through pleasant larch groves to a 6,750-foot saddle.
 There’s an unsigned junction with the Rock Creek Trail — that trail will make a descending contour in a north to northeasterly direction).

 - Go left at the saddle and follow the south ridge of Carne Mountain uphill for about 0.3 miles to the summit.
 Wildflowers can be prolific along this final stroll to the top.

 - At the top use a general-scale map to identify all the peaks Old Gib, Buck, Maude, Fortress, Chiwawa, Red, Dumbell, Seven-Fingered Jack, and dozens more.
 Several of the peaks in close proximity are over 9,000 feet tall.

 Map.
-See above.
+See map below for more information.
 Note: the bearings on this map are for winter travelers (skiers and snowshoers).
 Print on 8.5” x 14” paper in portrait mode.

 Permits.
 A Northwest Forest Pass is needed to park at the trailhead.